McFuzzySquirrel/viben/README.md

+# Exploring Ideas Through Code: One Experiment at a Time

+## About These Projects

+All of my projects exist for one main reason: **learning through experimentation**.
+Each repository is a result of me asking questions like:
+> “Is this possible?”
+> “I wonder if…?”

+Sometimes they’re attempts to solve real problems I’ve come across, other times they’re just me following curiosity down a rabbit hole.
+This is my **learning playground**, a space where I test ideas, try new things, and learn by doing.

+I share them here in case they help or inspire someone else.
+So expect some projects to be **messy**, others **well-structured**, all of them are honest reflections of learning in progress.

+Feel free to **use**, **modify**, or **build on** anything here.

+So here we go:

 # Vib'N

 Vib'N is an app that allows users to practice holding musical notes and track their progress over multiple sessions.
 Users can compete with each other to see who can hold notes the longest.